 Acceptable Behavior

-The Freeman Public Library is supported by the taxes of the people of the City of Freeman who expect our facility to be clean, comfortable and safe places for selecting materials, reading, researching, studying, writing and attending Library or community sponsored programs and meetings.
-To this end, the Library is responsible for establishing rules of conduct to protect the rights and safety of Library patrons, volunteers and staff, and for protecting the Library’s materials, equipment, facilities and grounds.
+The Freeman Public Library is funded by the taxpayers of the City of Freeman, who expect the library to be a clean, comfortable, and safe environment for selecting materials, reading, researching, studying, writing, and attending programs or meetings.
+To ensure this, the library is responsible for establishing rules of conduct that protect the rights and safety of its patrons, volunteers, and staff, while also safeguarding its materials, equipment, facilities, and grounds.

-Enforcement of this policy will be conducted in a fair and reasonable manner.
-Library staff will intervene to stop prohibited activities or behaviors.
-Failure to comply with requests to modify behavior may result in exclusion from the Library facility for the remainder of the day.
-Repeated or severe incidents may result in more extended loss of privileges or contacting law enforcement officers.
+Library staff will enforce these rules fairly and reasonably.
+They are authorized to intervene if prohibited behaviors or activities occur.
+Failure to comply with staff requests to correct such behavior may result in being asked to leave the library for the rest of the day.
+Repeated or more serious incidents may lead to extended loss of library privileges or involvement of law enforcement.

 The following actions are examples of conduct not allowed on library premises: